child custody lawyer serving minneapolis, minnesota

 It is vital to have a Minneapolis family law attorney who understands the factors the court will consider in determining the child’s best interests and can assist you in presenting the evidence for each element.

-Contact Mack & Santana Law Offices, P.C., by calling us at (612) 712-3890 to speak with our Minneapolis child custody lawyers.
+Contact Mack & Santana Law Offices, P.C. at (612) 712-3890 for Skilled Child Custody Guidance.

-FAQ About Child Custody
+Minneapolis Child Custody FAQs

 One of Minneapolis's most challenging aspects of family law is child custody.
 At Mack & Santana Law Offices, P.C., our family law lawyers want to minimize the strain on our clients serving Minneapolis whenever possible.